kbhsas/tolino-notes-parser/README.md

 # Tolino Notes Parser (Working Title)
 The Tolino E-Reader saves highlighted text and notes in an unwieldy `notes.txt` file.
-So the purpose of this project is to parse this file and have multiple output formats and multiple managment features available.
+So the purpose of this project is to parse this file and have multiple output formats and multiple management features available.

 Currently, the output of the script is intended for use with [logseq](https://github.com/logseq/logseq)